msk-mind/datasheets-for-datasets/hobbit/hobbit-casebreakdown.md

 Tissue that is resected from a patient (identified by `mrn`) during surgery (`specnum_formatted`) is sent to the Dept. of Pathology where it is processed.
 Tissue may be resected from multiple anatomical sites from a single surgical procedure.
 Processing involves breaking up the tissue from each anatomical site (`part_type`, `part_description`) into parts (`part_inst`) and blocks (`block_inst`, `blkdesig_label`).
 A part can contain many blocks.
 Both parts and blocks are given designator labels called part number and block number.
 Certain blocks of interest are then selected to create slides.

+The figure below illustrates the identifier hierarchy and also provides commonly used names/aliases for each of the identifiers.

 <img src="figures/hobbit_image_id_hierarchy.png" width=70% />

 ##### What are the types of slides that are available?